 Now, when it comes to research, you can find lots of reliable sources online.

-There you’re going to find tons of data available and even if you have no idea about how nootropics work, well, type in the name of a particular nootropic you are interested in and whoila, you’ll immediately gain the access to tons of data.
+There you’re going to find tons of data available.
+Even if you have no idea about how nootropics work, well, type in the name of a particular nootropic you are interested in and whoila, you’ll immediately gain access to tons of data.

 If there have been any research done, of course.

 Another important thing to mention is most nootropics are vitamins, minerals, herbs (that have been used for centuries), amino acids, etc. and there are only a few synthesized nootropics currently available on the market.

 While this doesn’t prove that all nootropics are safe, it should make you worry less.